Policyholders: After the Claim

 - You will receive a call within 48-72 hours from our desk team to discuss the new claim process.

-- Following the call and if an inspection is needed, our field team will contact you within 3 days to schedule.
+- Following the call and if an inspection is needed, our independent adjuster will contact you within 3 days to schedule.

-- Once inspected, it typically takes 14 days for the field team to submit their report to our desk team.
+- Once inspected, it typically takes 14 days for the independent adjuster to submit their report to our desk team.

 - Please allow at least 5 days for the desk team to review and contact you regarding the claim conclusion.

 Recovering After a Loss – Policyholder Mitigation Steps:

 Use your phone or camera to take still photos of the damages.
 Be sure to capture things such as:

 - Interior damage such as cracks in the walls, floor, and ceilings